pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 By-laws may be specific to different units or levels of the party, provided that they do not conflict with the party's constitution.

-### 14.4 Transparency and Accessibility
+### 16.4 Transparency and Accessibility
 All adopted by-laws and amendments shall be made readily accessible to party members through the party's official website or other appropriate means.

 Party members shall have the right to request copies of by-laws and receive information regarding any recent amendments.

-## 14.4 Transparency and Accessibility
+## 16.6 Transparency and Accessibility
 All adopted by-laws and amendments shall be made readily accessible to party members through the party's official website or other appropriate means.

 Party members shall have the right to request copies of by-laws and receive information regarding any recent amendments.

-## 14.5 Compliance with Constitution
+## 16.7 Compliance with Constitution
 The party's constitution is the foundational document that establishes the fundamental principles, structure, and rules governing the party.
 In all matters, the party's constitution shall hold supreme authority, second only to the law and the financial scheme.

 All by-laws, rules, and procedures outlined herein shall be in strict alignment with the provisions and principles set forth in the party's constitution.
 In the event of any inconsistency or conflict between the constitution and these by-laws, the constitution shall prevail.

-## 14.6 Compliance with Financial Scheme
+## 16.8 Compliance with Financial Scheme
 The party's financial scheme outlines the policies and procedures related to the management of party finances.
 By-laws shall ensure compliance with the party's financial scheme, including procedures and responsibilities for financial reporting, transparency, and accountability, in accordance with legal requirements.

-## 14.7 Compliance with Applicable Law
+## 16.9 Compliance with Applicable Law
 In all matters, the Applicable Law shall hold supreme authority.
 By-laws shall also ensure compliance with applicable laws and regulations.
 They shall outline the procedures and responsibilities necessary to adhere to legal requirements in all party activities.

-### 14.6 Review and Revision
+### 16.10 Review and Revision
 By-laws shall be subject to periodic review to ensure their relevance and effectiveness in supporting the party's mission and goals.

 The NEC or the relevant governing body shall oversee the review and revision of by-laws, and proposed changes shall be presented for approval in accordance with the procedures outlined in the party's constitution.

 Party members are encouraged to provide input and feedback on by-laws to contribute to their improvement and alignment with the party's values and objectives.

-### 14.7 Enforceability
+### 16.11 Enforceability
 By-laws are binding on all party members, officers, and units.
 Failure to comply with by-laws may result in disciplinary action in accordance with the party's constitution and established procedures.

 Disputes related to the interpretation or application of by-laws shall be resolved through established party grievance procedures or other appropriate mechanisms as specified in the party's constitution.

-Section 16: Subcommittees and Working Groups
+## (17) Subcommittees and Working Groups

-16.1.
+17.1.
 Purpose and Establishment

-16.1.1.
+17.1.1.
 The Pirate Party UK recognizes the importance of specialized groups known as "Subcommittees" and "Working Groups," each serving distinct purposes within the party's organizational structure.

-16.1.2.
+17.1.2.
 Subcommittees are established to address specific aspects, policy areas, or tasks within the committee's broader scope.
 They focus on dividing the workload, addressing specialized issues, or delving deeper into specific areas of interest.
 Subcommittees are generally more long-term and may be an ongoing part of the party's structure.

-16.1.3.
+17.1.3.
 Working Groups, on the other hand, are formed to address specific problems, projects, or tasks that may not necessarily fall within a larger committee's scope.
 They are often temporary and task-oriented, with the aim of achieving a particular goal or deliverable.
 Working Groups may be created and dissolved based on the party's evolving needs and priorities.

-16.1.4.
+17.1.4.
 The creation and dissolution of Subcommittees and Working Groups shall be governed by the procedures outlined in this constitution and any accompanying internal rules and guidelines.

-16.2.
+17.2.
 Composition and Leadership

-16.2.1.
+17.2.1.
 Each Subcommittees and Working Groups shall consist of members in Good Standing, as defined in Section 10.4 of this constitution, or individuals approved by the respective authorizing entity (Local Branch or NEC), who have expressed an interest in joining the specific Subcommittees or Working Group and have been authorized by the group's leadership.

-16.2.2.
+17.2.2.
 Subcommittees and Working Groups shall be led by a Coordinator or Convenor, who shall be responsible for organizing and coordinating the activities of the Subcommittees or Working Group.

-16.2.3.
+17.2.3.
 The Coordinator or Convenor shall be elected or appointed in accordance with the internal rules and guidelines established for each Subcommittees or Working Group.

-16.3.
+17.3.
 Functions and Activities

-16.3.1.
+17.3.1.
 Subcommittees shall primarily engage in task-based activities, focusing on specific objectives, policy areas, or projects that align with the broader committee's goals.

-16.3.2.
+17.3.2.
 Working Groups, on the other hand, may be created to address particular problems, projects, or goals, and they shall be dissolved upon the completion of their designated task or goal.

    a.
 Conducting research and analysis related to their designated policy area.
    b.
 Developing and proposing policies and positions for adoption by the party.